auchenberg/kenneth.io/source/_posts/2012-03-04-word-wrapping-hypernation-using-css.markdown

 So the cross browser solution for doing word wrapping using CSS only is a combiation of ```word-break```, ```word-break: break-word``` and ```hyphens```:

+    /* Warning: Needed for oldIE support, but words are broken up letter-by-letter */
      -ms-word-break: break-all;
          word-break: break-all;